What is a Reasonable Accommodation?

 To be protected, a person must not only be an individual with a disability, but must be qualified.
 For University employees, a qualified individual with a disability is a person who satisfies the requisite skill, experience, education, and other job-related requirements of the employment position, and who, with or without a reasonable accommodation, can perform the essential functions of the position.

-Accommodation Request Documentation:
+ADA Accommodation Request Documentation:

-The employee will provide the Medical Inquiry Form (page 2 of the Accommodation Request Form) and the employee’s position description to their healthcare provider.
+The employee will provide the Medical Inquiry Form (page two (2) of the ADA Accommodation Request Form) and the employee’s position description to their healthcare provider.
 The employee may ask the provider to return the completed Medical Inquiry Form to the ADA Coordinator or the employee may return the completed form to the ADA Coordinator.
 The employee may wish to make an appointment to discuss the accommodation request with their healthcare provider.
 An appointment is not required by Michigan Tech.
 This form should be returned to the ADA Coordinator within 10 working days after the submission of the Accommodation Request Form.
 The ADA Coordinator will let the employee know if it is not necessary to have a healthcare provider fill out the Medical Inquiry Form.

 The employee will be responsible for obtaining medical documentation.
 Failure to provide necessary medical documentation may prevent a requested accommodation from being processed and/or provided.